Phone interviews are an important part of the recruitment process, requiring the same preparation and professionalism as a face-to-face interview.

 At the end of the interview, ask any questions you may have about the role or company.
-Finish by thanking the interviewer for their time and say you hope to meet them in person.
+Finish by thanking the interviewer for their time and indicate your interest in meeting in person.
 Follow up with an email of thanks to let them know you are keen, and to keep yourself fresh in their mind.